adambiltcliffe/codex/readme.md

 Invisible unit can't be targetted by opponent Invisible unit can be targetted by controller
-Trigger fizzles if the only available target is invisible Brick Thief doesn't report repairing damage if none was repaired Brick Thief does its trigger when it attacks
+Trigger fizzles if the only available target is invisible
-Brick Thief can't target the same building with both triggers

 # Game features not implemented: